champ-sukra/clean-spring-boot/src/main/resources/ai-resources/coding-gl.md

 ## 10. 🔚 Summary Principles

+1. **Sequence diagrams are the source of truth** → Always implement EXACTLY what the diagram shows.
+2. **Folder paths are mandatory** → Use the exact paths specified in diagram participants.
-1. **Business first** → Domain models express core business logic.
+3. **Business first** → Domain models express core business logic.
-2. **Framework as detail** → Spring, JPA, REST are replaceable adapters.
+4. **Framework as detail** → Spring, JPA, REST are replaceable adapters.
-3. **Ports define contracts** → Adapters fulfill them.
+5. **Ports define contracts** → Adapters fulfill them.
-4. **Orchestration lives in application/services** → Not in controllers or adapters.
+6. **Orchestration lives in application/services** → Not in controllers or adapters.
-5. **Explicit mapping** → Domain, DTO, and Entity never cross boundaries.
+7. **Explicit mapping** → Domain, DTO, and Entity never cross boundaries.
-6. **External API calls always go through port/out** → never directly from inbound.
+8. **External API calls always go through port/out** → never directly from inbound.
-7. **Test the core** → Domain and use cases are the highest-value tests.
+9. **Test the core** → Domain and use cases are the highest-value tests.

 ---
 ````